agisahulova/english-for-designers/README.md

 What do I do in my spare time?
 I make people happy because I work as a courier, so I deliver food to people.
 I have my dog ​​at home, with whom I spend most of my time.
 I also like to read and watching movies and have been thinking a lot about the future lately.
 I'm thinking of giving up photography and keeping it as a side job.
 I am drawn to work at the airport, in an environment with airplanes.
 I like that I can be so close to people who in a few hours will be somewhere completely different and maybe fulfilling their dream.

 ## Featured Projects
-As I said before, I prefer to take self-portraits, so I will show you a few projects about self-portraits.
+I will show you a few projects about my self-portraits.
+Just me and camera.
 These projects were created either for me or for the school and I am proud of them.

 ### Uncomfortable times